 It might sound simplistic, but anything that produces light has a beam angle.
-Sometimes known as a “beam spread" it measures how light is distributed from the source of illumination to its designated target.
+Sometimes known as “beam spread" it measures how light dissipates from the source of illumination to its designated target.

-The beam angle specifically refers to any illumination that falls within 50% of the maximum intensity that the bulb is capable of achieving.
+The beam angle refers to any illumination falling within 50% of the maximum intensity that the bulb is capable of achieving.

 We refer to light that falls outside this angle as the "beam field."
 This extends until the light intensity has decreased to 10% of the maximum.

 Irrespective of the size of the beam angle you select, it is only the intensity of the beam that changes.
 The level of brightness, or lumens, remains constant.

 An example of this is a torch, moved nearer to and farther away from a wall.

 As you move the torch closer to the wall, its beam becomes more concentrated and intense.